ManuelElizaldi/MechaCar_Statistical_Analysis/README.md

 ### T-tests
 We used T-tests to determine the significance of the analysis performed on the lots.
 The results were:
 - In the first t-test we have a p-value of 0.060 which is slightly bigger than the significance level of 0.05.
 We could determine that the distribution normal.
-- The p-value for Lot 1 is 1
+- The p-value for Lot 1 is 1, so the distribution is normal.
--
+- The p-value for lot 2 is 0.06, so the distribution is normal.
--
+- The p-va
 ![](/resources/t_tests.png)